 To recoup a good portion of your investment, your deck needs to be right for your market.
-Appraiser Dick Koestner of Davenport, Iowa, recommends the simply checking out other decks in your area.
-“Don’t make it too extreme [compared with] what’s typical in your market,” he counsels.
+Appraiser Dick Koestner, partner at Koestner McGivern in Davenport, Iowa, recommends simply checking out other decks in your area.
+“Don’t make the deck too extreme [compared with] what’s typical in your market,” he says.
 “Definitely don’t make it less than what is expected in the market.”

-He emphasizes that codes exist not just to preserve property values, but promote safety.
-For example, railing balusters spaced too far apart can constitute a falling hazard for small children (most codes stipulate 4-inch maximum gap).
-In addition, a deck inadequately attached to the house can collapse, often during a party when the structure is loaded with the extra weight of many people, creating mayhem like something out of the Poseidon Adventure.
-So get a permit from your building department and follow their requirements.
+Koestner emphasizes that codes exist not just to preserve property values, but to promote safety.
+For example, railing balusters spaced too far apart can be a falling hazard for small children (most codes stipulate a four-inch maximum gap).
+In addition, a deck inadequately attached to the house can collapse, often during a party when the structure is loaded with the extra weight of many people.
+The result can be mayhem, like something out of the Poseidon Adventure.
+So, get a permit from your building department and follow their requirements.

 Related: Care and Maintenance of Your Deck

-Although it’s hard to put a dollar value on aesthetics, looks count.
-Give thought to how the deck will meld with the architecture of your house.
-Railings offer a good opportunity to pull in color and detail that complements your home.
+Although it's hard to put a dollar value on aesthetics, looks count.
+Think about how the deck will meld with the architecture of your house.
+Railings offer a good opportunity to pull in color and detail that complement your home.
 Consider how the deck fits in with your backyard; it should make a smooth transition from the house to the landscape.